What Is Shared Ownership and Is It Right for You?

 Jeff Piquette

 Jeff is the real estate expert behind Iron Works Realty.
 As an agent, he works with custom home builders to sell new builds, advises asset managers at US Bank to sell client properties, and works with residents throughout metro Denver to achieve their real estate goals.
 As a licensed contractor, he has built, renovated, and managed properties for more than 20 years.
-Today, he is building my family home in Cherry Hills and has a deep understanding of the neighborhoods in our community.
+Today, he is building a family home in Cherry Hills and has a deep understanding of the surrounding neighborhoods and community.

 Previous